vmware/kube-fluentd-operator/README.md

 ### Basic usage

 To give the illusion that every namespace runs a dedicated Fluentd the user-provided configuration is post-processed.
 In general, expressions starting with `$` are macros that are expanded.
-These two directives are equivalent: `<match **>`, `<match $thins>`.
+These two directives are equivalent: `<match **>`, `<match $thisns>`.
 Almost always, using the `**` is the preferred way to match logs: this way you can reuse the same configuration for multiple namespaces.

 ### A note on the `kube-system` namespace

 The `kube-system` is treated differently.
 Its configuration is not processed further as it is assumed only the cluster admin can manipulate resources in this namespace.
-If you don't plan to use advanced features described bellow, it is possible to route all logs from all namespaces using this configuration at the `kube-system` level:
+If you don't plan to use any of the advanced features described bellow, you can just route all logs from all namespaces using this snippet at the `kube-system` level:

 ```xml
 <match **>